 1) Clear Soap base 850g (700g melted for base, 100g as chunks for base layer, 50g for 'soap glue')

 2) White Soap Base 700g (200g in base, 250g in 'marzipan' layer, 250g in 'icing' layer)

 3) Cosmetic Glitter (5g each green & red)

 4) Cocoa powder 3 tsp

-5) Colours (Chocolate brown liquid dye 7.5ml and yellow water-dispersible (lake) pigment 2.5ml)
+5) Colours: Caramel Powder 5% by weight in water (makes brown liquid dye) 7.5ml and yellow water-dispersible pigment 2.5ml)

 8) Witch hazel (you may use denatured alcohol if you have a license to obtain it) in hand sprayer